-When you file for bankruptcy in Pennsylvania, you will immediately be protected by the automatic stay.
-While the automatic stay is in effect, creditors cannot contact you or continue their efforts to collect debts.
+When you file for bankruptcy in Pennsylvania, you will immediately be protected by an automatic stay.
+While your automatic stay is in effect, creditors cannot contact you or continue their efforts to collect debts.
 As a result, the automatic stay temporarily freezes wage garnishment, foreclosure proceedings, eviction proceedings, and other attempts to collect debts.

 Dealing with financial hardship can cause intense stress and anxiety about your future.
 In addition to the financial benefits, filing for bankruptcy can give you better confidence, self-esteem, and peace of mind as you regain control of your financial situation

-If you wish to file Chapter 7 or Chapter 13 bankruptcy in Bucks County, you’ll need to meet some basic legal requirements.
+If you wish to file Chapter 7 or Chapter 13 bankruptcy in Bucks County, you will need to meet some basic legal requirements.
 Some of these requirements must be fulfilled before you file, while others arise during the bankruptcy process.
-Below, our attorneys have highlighted a few important bankruptcy requirements to keep in mind if you are thinking of filing:
+Below, our Pennsylvania Bankruptcy attorneys have highlighted a few important bankruptcy requirements to keep in mind if you are thinking of filing:

 You must be at least 18 years old to file for bankruptcy in Pennsylvania.

 Before you may file for bankruptcy, you must fulfill the federal government’s credit counseling requirement.
 If you cannot afford the credit counseling fee, you may be able to get a waiver.
-You may complete the credit counseling requirement online, but must choose a program that has been pre-approved by the U.S. Trustee Program, which operates under the Department of Justice.
+You may complete the credit counseling requirement online but must choose a program that has been pre-approved by the U.S. Trustee Program, which operates under the Department of Justice.
 You will need to supply a certificate showing that you have completed the course.
 If your case is filed without a certificate of completion or a waiver, it will be immediately dismissed.
 Having your case dismissed early is never a good thing.
 However, if you were filing to save your home and stop a sheriff sale, an immediate dismissal could cost you your house.

 If you decide to file for bankruptcy, you will need to complete and submit various bankruptcy forms.
 For example, the heart of your case is your voluntary petition for bankruptcy (Form B 101), which outlines basic information like where you live, where you are filing, and which chapter of bankruptcy you intend to file.
-In addition to the bankruptcy petition, you will also need to complete various statements and schedules listing your properties, income sources, assets, debts, creditors, living expenses, and other key information.
+In addition to the bankruptcy petition, you will also need to complete various statements and schedules.

-Do You Need a Bankruptcy Lawyer in Bucks County?
+Do You Need a Lawyer to File Bankruptcy in Bankruptcy?